 There are many activities at Groper Creek but the main activity is Fishing, and of course preparing and eating the finest fresh seafood Queensland has to offer, including prawns, mud crabs and fine table fish like Barramundi, King Salmon and Mangrove Jack amongst others...

 Groper Creek is famous for fishing!
-It was named after it.
+It was named after it...but is Groper spelt "Groper" or "Grouper"?
+All that's really missing is U - so YOU will have to come and check us out!
 Groper Creek has great land based fishing directly in front of the camping grounds on the rocky banks, or on the very popular jetty, which is perfect for family fishing and night fishing.
-For the boat fisherman Groper Creek is a very large estuary system which you would need weeks to explore and even more time to fish!
+For the boat fisherman Groper Creek is a very large estuary system of the mighty Burdekin River, which you will need weeks to explore and even more time to fish!

 Wildlife watchings - birds